Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

     ```
     and make sure to calculate these parameters with the function given above before executing this function.

-4. Your virtual environment should work on Linux at this point if you managed to perform every setup correctly.
+4. Your virtual environment should work on Linux at this point if you managed to perform the setup correctly.

 #### **Note**: